ferrocene/ferrocene/src/expressions.rst

    The :t:`operand` is evaluated.

 #. :dp:`fls_CutpaCFCGHQs`
-   If the type of the :t:`operand` is an :t:`integer type`, the :t:`negation expression` evaluates to the :t:`value` of the :t:`operand`, with its sign inverted.
+   If the type of the :t:`operand` is an :t:`integer type`, then the :t:`negation expression` evaluates to the :t:`value` of the :t:`operand`, with its sign inverted.
+If the result of the :t:`negation expression` does not fit within the range of the :t:`operand` type, then :t:`arithmetic overflow` occurs.

-   #. :dp:`fls_MrvYkkEr4xKy`
-      If the result of the :t:`negation expression` does not fit within the range of the :t:`operand` type, :t:`arithmetic overflow` occurs.

 #. :dp:`fls_B2eKGWaJhFKD`
-   If the type of the :t:`operand` is a :t:`floating-point type`, the :t:`negation expression` evaluates to the :t:`value` of the :t:`operand`, with its sign inverted.
-No overflow is possible.
+   If the type of the :t:`operand` is a :t:`floating-point type`, then the :t:`negation expression` evaluates to the :t:`value` of the :t:`operand`, with its sign inverted.
+No :t:`arithmetic overflow` is possible.

 #. :dp:`fls_uldh10k77sng`
-   If the type of the :t:`operand` is neither an :t:`integer type`, nor a :t:`floating-point type`, ``core::ops::Neg::neg(operand)`` is invoked.
+   If the type of the :t:`operand` is neither an :t:`integer type` nor a :t:`floating-point type`, then ``core::ops::Neg::neg(operand)`` is invoked.

 .. rubric:: Examples